Achilles Tear and Repair

 4. Jiang N, Wang B, Chen A, Dong F, Yu B. Operative versus nonoperative treatment for acute Achilles tendon rupture: a meta-analysis based on current evidence.
 Int Orthop.
 2012;36(4):765-773.

 5. Sandada T, Iwaso H, Fukai A, Honda E, Yoshitomi H. Comparison Study of Mini-Incision Versus Original Open Technique of the Half-Mini-Bunnell Achilles Tendon Repair.
-The Journal of Foot & Ankle Surgery.
-2021: 1-8.
+J Foot Ankle Surg.
+2021;1–8.

 9. Bressel E, Larsen BT, McNair PJ, Cronin J. Ankle joint proprioception and passive mechanical properties of the calf muscles after an Achilles tendon rupture: a comparison with matched controls.
 Clin Biomech.
 2004;19(3):284–291.